Gibbatron/Gibbatron.github.io/rnaseq-course-d1.md

 - The command works by first inputting the name of the file/directory that you want to move, followed by the location of where you want to move it to.
 - **Note**: This command physically moves the file/directory to the location you have chosen.
 Be aware of typos when using this command, as it is very easy to overwrite other files/directories!
-- **I would reccomend sticking to using the cp command when you want to move files just in case you make typos**
+- **I would recommend sticking to using the cp command when you want to move files just in case you make typos**
 - The `mv` command can also be used to rename a file/directory:

 **Input**